ayswarjya009/CTJGP-Capstone-Kubernetes/README.md

 ```
 vi main.tf
 ```
-Copy and post the eblow configuration
+Copy and post the below configuration
 ```
 provider "aws" {
   profile = "default" # This line is not mandatory.